zanshin/readingList/README.md

 # readingList

 A list of articles I've read.
-View it here: https://pages.tdpain.net/readingList.
-Automatically updated by a button I press on another service somewhere else.
+View it here: https://read.zanshin.net.

-You might find my blog post about this interesting: https://www.tdpain.net/blog/a-year-of-reading
+Based on this blog posting:: https://www.tdpain.net/blog/a-year-of-reading